timi15/gratitude-journal-backend/README.md

 The backend leverages Google Firebase Admin SDK with Firestore as its NoSQL database, uses MapStruct for streamlined DTO-to-entity mapping, and integrates Swagger UI for automatic API documentation.

 ## 🎯 Features
-- ✅ Full CRUD REST API for gratitude entries
+- ✅ CRUD REST API for gratitude entries (GET, POST, PUT, DELETE)
 - ✅ JSON request/response format
 - ✅ Persistent storage with Firestore via Firebase Admin SDK
 - ✅ Object mapping with MapStruct to simplify code and reduce boilerplate